 - Common Name: European Starling, Common Starling, Starling

-- Markings: Sexes are identical with allover black plumage highlighted with an iridescent green and purple gloss on the head, back, nape, flanks and chest.
-Fresh fall plumage has buff, whitish or brownish tips to feathers giving the birds a heavily spotted look, though the spots wear off by spring.
-Wings and the short tail are dark and edged with buff.
-Legs and feet are red.
-Winter plumage is duller overall without the iridescent gloss, and the legs and feet are darker.
+These are stocky birds with short, stubby tails.
+Males and females are identical with allover black plumage highlighted with an iridescent green and purple gloss on the head, back, nape, flanks, and chest.
+After molting in late summer, these birds have buff, whitish, or brownish tips to their feathers, giving them a heavily spotted look, though the spots wear off by spring.
+The wings and tail are dark and edged with buff.
+The legs and feet are red, and the bill is bright yellow during the breeding season.

 Juveniles are sooty gray all over, with slightly darker lores and a paler throat.
 Young birds have black legs and feet and a dark bill.

-Habitat and Migration
+European Starling Habitat and Distribution

 European starlings are tenacious, energetic birds that can be aggressive when feeding or nesting.
-During the breeding season they are generally solitary or found in pairs, but in the fall and winter, they will form large roosting flocks that may number up to 1 million birds or more.
+During the breeding season they are generally solitary or found in pairs, but in the fall and winter, they will form large roosting flocks that may number up to one million birds or more.
 These large flocks can be primarily starlings or may be mixed with different blackbird species.

 While feeding, these birds forage on the open ground, prodding into short grass and soil with their bills to seek out insects and grain as they walk around, with occasional hops in their gait.
-They have been known to raid the caches of other birds and will readily steal from one another.
+They have been known to raid other birds and will readily steal from one another.

 These are generally monogamous birds that aggressively claim nesting cavities from other species, including woodpeckers, chickadees, and bluebirds.
+They will also nest in unusual places, such as inside dryer or attic vents, loose siding, open pipes, or other nooks.
 Occasional polygamy is noted in some males.